-The success of the Colt Model 1848 "Dragoon" line (described in a separate entry) prompted Samuel Colt to design a civilian-minded derivative that was more compact and lightweight.
-This became the Model 1848 "Baby Dragoon" which carried the same general shape and configuration as the full-sized Dragoon with a redesigned front-end managing an octagonal barrel assembly of 3", 4", 5" or 6" length.
-The same percussion cap actuation system was retained through the chamber was now of a five-shot, .31 caliber design. (original Dragoons were .44 in caliber).
-Baby Dragoons featured a square-backed trigger ring as seen in the Dragoon First and Second models, a spur trigger on the hammer and a downward-curving pistol grip.
-15,500 Baby Dragoons were produced from 1848 into 1850 and, despite their civilian-minded design elements, were pressed into service during the American Civil War due to a need for all manner of small arms in the war.
+The success of Colt's Model 1848 "Dragonoon" series (described in a separate entry) prompted Samuel Colt to design a more compact, lighter and more civilian derivative.
+This became the Model 1848 "Baby Dragoon", with the same general shape and configuration as the full-size Dragoon, with a redesigned front end to manage octagonal barrel assemblies of 3", 4", 5" or 6" lengths.
+The chamber retains the same primed drive system, now a five-shot, .31 caliber design.
+(The original Dragoon was .44 caliber).
+Baby Dragoons feature the square-backed trigger ring seen in the Dragon First and Second models, a hammer-mounted straight stab trigger and a downward curved pistol grip.

-The Baby Dragoon preceded a whole line of compact, lightweight handguns intended for the civilian market under the Colt brand label.
+Baby Dragoon leads a line of compact light pistols for the civilian market under the Colt brand.

 - Close Combat (CQB) / Personal Protection

 percussion cover; repeat shot

 5 rounds per minute

 Model 1848 "Baby Dragoon" - basic series name